chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

 * downloads and installs chocolatey
 * installs nuget.commandline if it is not installed
+* installs ruby.devkit if it is not installed
 * installs ruby if it is not installed
 * updates gems and installs some required gems for rake
 * restores nuget packages from the configs